quellabs/signal-hub/README.md

 ObjectQuel supports query flags for optimization, starting with the '@' symbol:

 - `@InValuesAreFinal`: Optimizes IN() functions for primary keys by eliminating additional verification queries

+## Important Notes

+- Proxy cache directories must be writable by the application
+- Proxy generation is required for lazy loading features to work
+- For best performance in production, enable metadata caching

 ## Contributing